● STM32G0 ARM® Cortex®-M0+ 64MHz Onboard MCU Processor

 5 Years LTA

-Nextion guarantees the availability of all Series products for a minimum of 5 years with CE and RoHS certification compliant.
-Unless you are specifically notified at the time of purchase, all Nextion series products purchased will be available at least 5 years since 2019.
+Nextion guarantees the availability of all Series products for a minimum of 5 years with CE and RoHS certification compliance.
+Unless you are specifically notified at the time of purchase, all Nextion series products will be available for 5 years at least since 2023.
 Here is our LTA announcement.

 ico